sripplin/website/_posts/2023-02-02-sm-is-capex.md

 ---
 layout: post
-title: "Sales & Marketing is Capex"
+title: Sales & Marketing is Capex
 subtitle: Why Customer Acquisition Costs Should Be Capitalized
 category: customer_analytics
 image_featured:
 image_root: sm-is-capex/
 custom_excerpt: These customer cohorts then stack on top of each other and are the sources of revenue in any given period.
 New sales & marketing expenditures are thus an investment in new customers that will generate revenue in the future.
 postdisclaimer: true
-redirect_from: /posts/intensity-delta
 ---

 Modern financial statements are artifacts of an era in which traditional businesses needed to keep track of finances.
 Revenue and expenses; cash in and cash out.
 While no set accounting standard could capture every business's economic reality even a hundred years ago, the basic properties worked well for most companies.